Early years pupil premium (EYPP)

 What is it and how much can we get?

-The early years pupil premium (EYPP) is extra funding that local authorities (LAs) give early years providers to support disadvantaged children under the age of 4.
+The early years pupil premium (EYPP) is extra funding that local authorities (LAs) give early years providers to support children from families receiving additional support.